 Titmuss Sainer Dechert merged with US firm Dechert, Price and Rhoads in July 2000, transforming into plain old Dechert in the process (shame).

-The firm's financial strength shows itself in its salaries which are slightly above market rate for mid-sized City firms (but still well short of the mid-atlantic rates paid by the likes of Weils and Shearmans and not even close to the proper US rates paid by Skaddens and Kirkland).
+The firm's financial strength shows itself in its salaries which are above market rate for mid-sized City firms.
+Having been well short of the mid-Atlantic rates paid by the likes of Weils and Shearmans and not even close to the proper US rates paid by Skaddens and Kirkland, it is now well in the game with NQ salaries of £110k.
 Assistants can supplement their already decent pay package with a solid bonus of up to 20% of salary if they put the hours in.

 There are other advantages to working at Dechert aside from the cash and the rather fancy offices.
 The work is good, responsibility is given early, assistants are encouraged to get involved in marketing and business development, time spent on pro bono is taken into account when it comes to dishing out bonuses and international secondments are offered.
 Another upside is that there's no "up-or-out" policy, so if you don't quite make it to partner you can still carry on as Counsel.